-If you’re a freelance writer questioning your financial future as the recession approaches, you’re not alone.
+If you’re a freelance writer or services consultant questioning your financial future as the recession approaches, you’re not alone.
 As talk of a recession swirls all around you, it’s hard not to get caught up in the doom and gloom of frightening economic times.

-While some freelancers are right to be worried about surviving a recession, savvy freelance writers actually have an opportunity to increase their income during recessionary times.
+While some freelancers are right to be worried about surviving a recession, savvy freelancers actually have an opportunity to increase their income during recessionary times.
 Here’s how to get a head start on recession proofing your business.

 Increase Your High-End Product Offerings

 Do not decrease your rates during a recession.
 Yes, you read that correctly.
-Freelance writers who reduce their rates during a recession are likely to find less work, not more.
-Companies paying content mill rates are likely to purchase less content during a recession, making reducing your writing rates a surefire way to end up competing for scraps with other freelance writers.
+Freelancers who reduce their rates during a recession are likely to find less work, not more.
+Companies paying content mill or sweatshop rates are likely to purchase less content and services during a recession, making reducing your rates a surefire way to end up competing for scraps.

 Focus on offering high-end product offerings, like white papers, interviews, and case studies.
-Make sure the rates you’re asking for signal your expertise as a researcher and writer.
+If you’re in the technical space, focus on solutions rather than body shop work.
+Make sure the rates you’re asking for signal your expertise as an expert or researcher.